Filpill/blog-web/content/projects/github.md

 # Summary

-The purpose of this page is to document the most common ways I interact with git and in maintaining my programs.
-These actions are performed via the command line as per how the tool was originally designed.
+Documenting the most common ways I interact with git and in maintaining my programs.
+For reference these actions are performed via the command line.

-In my opinion the main benefit is the added efficiency of the scripting out the majority of the CLI commands via a series of shell scripts.
+In my opinion the main benefit of using a CLI is the added efficiency of the scripting out the majority of the process via usage of shell scripts.

-This simply allows you to direct all of your attention on creating better quality work without getting lost in a GUI most of the time.
+This allows you to direct all of your attention on effortless creating work without getting lost in a GUI just to push a new commit.

 ### Connections and Authentication

 There are 2 main ways to connect to a git repository.
 We can either use the HTTPS or SSH protocols respectively.

-SSH has the advantage of passwordless interactions with git which I strongly recommended when pushing code.
-Not hard to set-up an SSH key-pair; it saves time and is very secure.
+SSH has the advantage of having passwordless interactions with git which I strongly recommended when pushing code.
+Its very easy to set-up an SSH key-pair; it saves time and its very secure.
+(Assuming you take the right precautions to protect your ssh-keys!)

-I would only use HTTPS if I am cloning someonelses public repo but not for maintaining my personal repos'.
+I would only use HTTPS if I am cloning someone-elses public repository but not for maintaining my personal repos'.

 I won't discuss the methods of generating access tokens which can be used to authenticate an https connection.
-In my experience this is the inferior way to authenticate your connection unless you specific reasons to use one outside of personal use.
+In my experience this is the inferior way to authenticate your connection unless you have some sort of specific reasons to use https with an access token.

 ### Create Local Repo and Connect to Remote Repository
 - Go to Github and create a new repository